BlueStar03/theme/_docs/features/lightbox.md

 ---
-title: Features Overview
+title: Lightbox
-order: 1
+order: 3
 ---

-# Features Overview
+# Lightbox

-This section gives a broad overview of the features.
+Information about the lightbox gallery system.